CUBRID/cubrid-manual/en/ha.rst

 **Java Stored Procedure**

 Because using java stored procedures in CUBRID HA cannot be replicated, java stored procedures should be configured to all nodes.
-For more details, see :ref:`jsp-environment-configuration`.
+For more details, see :ref:`cubrid-javasp-server-config`.

 **Method**